AgentMC/Sao20/Translate/En/Part9.md

 "Proceed to that door."

-— said Zeppos said, pointing at the hidden door on the left side, not the right side where there was an exit to the surface.
+— Zeppos said, pointing at the hidden door on the left side, not the right side where there was an exit to the surface.
 The three of them quietly obeyed and began walking.
 As if blocking the escape route, Zeppos followed behind.

 The moment when the man was passing in front of a grate, Ronye could not stand it and said: